Traffic calming devices

 • provide a safer environment for pedestrians and cyclists, and

-Traffic calming is not designed to stop reckless driving like hooning.
+Traffic calming will not resolve all traffic concerns and isn’t designed to prevent reckless driving like hooning.

 Is traffic calming a suitable option?